 "Or Misses Daniels."
 He glared at me and then yanked me inside as I tried to hard not to laugh.
 "That works too.
 I don't judge."

-He closed the door behind me and locked it as I got a look around.
+He closed the door behind me and locked it as I got a good look around.

 Substituting as wallpaper really, books lying around on every available surface, piled high and against the walls as far as I could see.
 Shotguns and handguns hanging without cases on blank parts of the walls that were void of books, a cracked staff carved with intricate runes from top to bottom leaned against the wall around the corner, and cauldrons and other various things in jars hidden just out of sight on the lowest shelves.
-There was a coat rack behind me with trench coats and leather jackets, and an extra-large storage container full of weapons and armor.
+There was a coat rack behind me with trench coats and leather jackets, and an extra-large storage container full of medieval weapons and armor.
 A pile of books was scattered across the floor that originated from the living room and splashed across the wooden floors of the entrance and the linoleum of the kitchen in an avalanche of paper, leather, and bindings.
 I kicked a small hand gun as I took a few steps forward, picked it up, and put it on the nearest stack of books in arm's reach.

 The place hadn't changed a bit.